-AHA’s ACLS Course has been updated to reflect new science in the 2015 American Heart Association Guidelines Update for CPR and Emergency Cardiovascular Care (2015 AHA Guidelines for CPR and ECC).
-This course builds on the foundation of lifesaving BLS skills, emphasizing the importance of continuous, high-quality CPR.
+AHA’s ACLS Course builds on the foundation of lifesaving BLS skills, emphasizing the importance of continuous, high-quality CPR.

-The ACLS Provider Course are designed for healthcare providers who either direct or participate in the management of cardiopulmponary arrest or other cardiovascular emergencies.
+The ACLS Provider Course is designed for healthcare providers who either direct or participate in the management of cardiopulmonary arrest or other cardiovascular emergencies.
 Through didactic instruction and active participation in simulated cases, students will enhance their skills in recognition and intervention of cardiopulmonary arrest, immediate post-cardiac arrest, acute arrhythmia, stroke and acute coronary syndromes (ACS).

 WHO SHOULD TAKE THE COURSE?